puckdoug/tr2zwo/README.md

 # tr2zwo

+NOTE: Now that [TrainerRoad](https://www.trainerroad.com/) has released their own integration with Zwift, which works far better than this, it's unlikely I will touch this code again.
+I'm leaving this up in case anyone finds the existing code useful - either for parsing TR workouts or generating Zwift ZWO files.
+Over time these might break, but for now they still do everything that I think it was possible to do without any special access (e.g. like TR has to talk to Zwift directly).
+In short, have fun and use at your own risk.

 A python package to convert TrainerRoad workouts into Zwift ZWO format custom workout files.
 This allows TrainerRoad subscribers to easily follow their TrainerRoad plan in the Zwift world.